z-aqib/machine-learning-algorithms/challenger1/README.md

 - performs better on bagging=50 instead of bagging=100
 - more estimators improves accuracy
 - kbest did not perform well and decreased the accuracy by 5%
-- algorithm featur importance aso didnt perform well
+- algorithm feature importance aso didnt perform well

 # VotingClassifier